SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 ## VRBPAC committee meeting

 <iframe width="373" height="210" src="https://www.youtube.com/embed/94OMGzrQzvQ" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-The question from the FDA before the committe was:
+The question from the FDA before the committee was:
 - _Based on the totality of scientific evidence available, do the benefits of the Moderna Covid-19 vaccine outweigh its risks for use in individuals 18 years of age and older?_
 - __NB:__ The crucial differences with respect to Pfizer are that this is the _only_